NixOS/nixpkgs/pkgs/test/nixpkgs-check-by-name/README.md

   allowing the simulation of package overrides to the real [`pkgs/top-level/all-packages.nix`](../../top-level/all-packages.nix`).
   The default is an empty overlay.

+- `base` (optional):
+  Contains another subdirectory imitating Nixpkgs with potentially any of the above structures.
+  This will be used as the `--base` argument, allowing tests of gradual transitions.

 - `expected` (optional):
   A file containing the expected standard output.
   The default is expecting an empty standard output.